 Not too big, not too small, but just right.
 That’s the way many people feel about compact cars—which aren’t nearly as “compact” as they used to be.
 Many are roomy enough to be family sedans while still getting good fuel economy, which is a large part of their appeal.

-Compact cars make up a prominent segment of the automotive market, and the class numbers 20 for 2018.
-Front-wheel-drive four-door sedans with 4-cylinder engines dominate the segment, though there are also hatchbacks, three wagons, one coupe, two hybrids (both offering plug-in versions), and one electric car with a range-extending gasoline engine.
+Compact cars make up a prominent segment of the automotive market, and the class numbers about 20 for 2019.
+Front-wheel-drive four-door sedans with 4-cylinder engines dominate the class, though there are also hatchbacks, a couple wagons, one coupe, three hybrids (two offering plug-in versions), and one electric car with a range-extending gasoline engine.
 (Pure electric vehicles have their own Best Buy category.)
-Four compact cars offer all-wheel drive, but none are available with a V6 engine.
+Three compact cars offer all-wheel drive, but none are available with a V6 engine.

 The compact car class gains one member and loses one for 2019.
 The new Honda Insight four-door sedan marks the return of a dedicated hybrid model from Honda and the return of the Insight name.
 The Ford Focus is being phased out as Ford shifts the bulk of its resources toward crossover and SUV models.
 The class also sees four redesigned models: the Kia Forte, Mazda 3, Toyota Corolla Hatchback, and Volkswagen Jetta.
 (Note that Toyota will be introducing a redesigned version of the Corolla sedan–as well as a hybrid version–as a 2020 model.)